angeneris/TLAB_Fraud_Detect/README.md

 ## Objectives

-Understand Key Features: Explore the relationships between transaction details and fraud occurrences.<br>
+**Understand Key Features:** Explore the relationships between transaction details and fraud occurrences to create better fraud detection<br>

-Feature Engineering: Generate new features such as balance discrepancies and transaction frequency. <br>
+**Feature Engineering:** Generate new features such as balance discrepancies and transaction frequency('step') <br>

-Data Visualization: Use plots to identify patterns in fraudulent transactions. <br>
+**Data Visualization:** Use plots to identify key relevant features and patterns in fraudulent transactions <br>

-Machine Learning Modeling: Train and evaluate models to predict fraud.<br>
+**Machine Learning Modeling:** Address class imbalance, train and evaluate models to predict fraud more accurately <br>

 <br>
 <br>